Hot topics for both consumers and webmarketers on WebmasterRadio.FM

 As video blogs have become more popular, companies have designed products to make video blogging easier for both the content producer (the blog's owner) and the viewer.
 ANT, also known as AntisnotTV, and Mefeedia are tools designed to allow you to subscribe to video feeds, arrange playlists according to your preferences, and watch the feeds as if you were watching TV.
 Both ANT and Mefeedia offer slightly different features and user interfaces, but both provide forums and resources to users to make the video blogging experience enjoyable.
 Both are available for free.

-Video blogs, sometimes referred to as vlogs, are gaining in popularity.
+Video blogs, sometimes referred to as vlogs, are becoming more popular.
 Video blogging has been the topic of several articles in major publications, including Forbes Magazine, USA Today, and The Wall Street Journal.
 Video blogging entails many of the same elements as regular blogs, but the add a video component.
 Videoblogging.info offers a lot of information on video blogging for everyone from the beginner to the pro.

 Finding quality video blogs